 The scope of market forces affecting industrial products and the capital goods used in the production process tends to extend beyond regional considerations.
 The effects of information and transportation technology are such that many industrial market forces are measured globally.
 One exception to this general concept is the market for industrial land.
 The pricing of land tends to be closely tied to possible alternative uses in the area.
-For this reason, El Paso CAD appraisers are assigned to land valuation and analyze market forces for specific areas and adjust land value schedules appropriately.
+For this reason, the CAD appraisers assigned to land valuation analyze market forces for specific areas and adjust land value schedules appropriately.